Malik Muhammad Javed Iqbal Awan: Early life and education

 He was born on 7 November 1951 in Sargodha.

 He has the degree of Bachelor of Arts and the degree of Bachelor of Laws where he received in 1976 from Punjab University Law College.

 Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) from Constituency PP-39 (Khushab-I) in 2002 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) from Constituency PP-39 (Khushab-I) in the 2002 Pakistani general election.
 He received 38,367 votes and defeated Malik Mukhtar Ahmed Awan, a candidate of National Alliance.

-He was re-elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-39 (Khushab-I) in 2008 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-39 (Khushab-I) in the 2008 Pakistani general election.
 He received 24,235 votes and defeated Faisal Aziz, a candidate of PML-Q.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-39 (Khushab-I) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-39 (Khushab-I) in the 2013 Pakistani general election.
 He received 42,635 votes and defeated Malik Ameer Mukhtar Sangha Awan, a candidate of Pakistan Tehreek-e-Insaf (PTI).